writethedocs/www/docs/organizer-guide/index.rst

 You should also look at the :doc:`/team` page to see more information about who is currently filling these roles.

+If you're interested in helping start or organize a Write the Docs conference, send us email at conf@writethedocs.org.

 Meetups
 -------